dotnet/docs-aspire/docs/extensibility/custom-resources.md

 > [!TIP]
 > This code snippet relies on the official `SmtpClient`, however; this type is obsolete on some platforms and not recommended on others.
 This is used here to demonstrate a non-componentized approach to using the MailDev resource.
 For a more modern approach using [MailKit](https://github.com/jstedfast/MailKit), see [Create custom .NET Aspire component](custom-component.md).

-To test the client, add two simple `subscribe` and `unsubscribe` GET methods to the newsletter service.
+To test the client, add two simple `subscribe` and `unsubscribe` POST methods to the newsletter service.
 Add the following code replacing the "weatherforecast" `MapGet` call in the _:::no-loc text="Program.cs":::_ file of the _MailDevResource.NewsletterService_ project to setup the ASP.NET Core routes:

 ```csharp
 app.MapPost("/subscribe", async ([FromServices] SmtpClient smtpClient, string email) =>